waseemingly/tp/docs/UserGuide.md

 * Note that the CSV file has to be in the same folder as the JAR file for the command to function correctly.
 * The CSV file has to strictly follow the column header names and order for the import to function appropriately.
-* The command will abort if any of the rows have invalid data format
+* The command will abort if any of the rows have invalid data format.
 * Example of valid CSV:

 ```